agrawal-d/cph/README.md

 [![Downloads](https://img.shields.io/visual-studio-marketplace/d/DivyanshuAgrawal.competitive-programming-helper)](https://marketplace.visualstudio.com/items?itemName=DivyanshuAgrawal.competitive-programming-helper)

 cph allows you to quickly compile, run and judge competitive programming problems from within VS Code.
-You can automatically download testacesor write & test your own problems.
+You can automatically download testcases write & test your own problems.
 Once you are done, you can submit your solutions directly with the click of a button!

 Using the competitive companion browser extension, cph supports a large number